bit-ml/bit-ml/content/collections/courses/courses.md

 Here at **Bitdefender** we are actively involved in designing and teaching Deep Learning and Cryptography courses in partnership with the top universities in Bucharest as well as for our own internal use.
-Our purpuse is to bring students closer to the research field, with both practical and theoretical approaches, with lot of entuziasm and up to date content.
+Our purpose is to bring students closer to the research field, with both practical and theoretical approaches, with a lot of enthusiasm and up to date content.

 <h2 class="title--separator">2020</h2>